tmsmith/Dapper-Extensions/readme.md

 * Customized mapping through the use of ClassMapper.
 * Composite Primary Key support (coming soon).
 * Singular and Pluralized table name support.
-* Easy-to-use Predicate System for more advanced scenarios (coming soon).
+* Easy-to-use Predicate System for more advanced scenarios.
+* GetList, Count methods for more advanced scenarios.

 Naming Conventions
 ------------------